Jean-Pierre Dupuy

 Jean-Pierre Dupuy (born February 20, 1941) is a French engineer and philosopher.

 Biography

 Dupuy attended the Ecole polytechnique, where he graduated in 1965 and attended the Ecole des Mines.
-He was a professor of French and a researcher at the Center for the Study of Language and Information (CSLI) of Stanford University, California.
+He is an associate at the Center for the Study of Language and Information (CSLI) of Stanford University, California and is also attached to the Science and Technology Studies program.
 He also taught social and political philosophy and the ethics of science and technology until 2006 at the École Polytechnique.

 He founded the center of cognitive sciences and epistemology of the Ecole polytechnique (CREA) in 1982 with Jean-Marie Domenach on the basis of preliminary reflections by Jean Ullmo.
 This center became a mixed research unit in 1987.
 From the outset, its vocation was two-fold and involved both modeling in human sciences (models of self-organization of complex systems) and the philosophy of science (in particular, the epistemology of cognitive sciences).